matter-labs/zksync/js/zcli/README.md

 # sets ADDRESS as a default wallet
 zcli wallets default ADDRESS

+# adds a wallet to config
+# if key is not provided, creates a random wallet
-# adds a wallet to config; if default was not set - sets it as default
+# if default wallet was not set - sets it as default
-zcli wallets add PRIVATE_KEY
+zcli wallets add [PRIVATE_KEY]

 # removes ADDRESS from wallets
 zcli wallets delete ADDRESS